Interview with SEO Hobby Expert, Digital Nomad and Explorer: Living in Sao Paulo Brazil

 Is Sao Paulo safe for tourists and expats?

-Sao Paulo has areas that are safe and others that are risky, especially at night.
-Always be vigilant, avoid flashing valuables, and stay in well-populated areas.
-Use security measures like gated apartment buildings, and take Ubers or taxis rather than walking alone at night.
+Sao Paulo has some places that are safe, and some places that can be risky, especially at night.
+Always be careful.
+Do not show off things that look expensive and stay where there are many people.
+Use things like gated apartment buildings for safety, and take Ubers or taxis instead of walking by yourself at night.

 What’s the cost of living like for foreigners?